 Thirty kilometers to the southwest of Hanoi lies the village of Đông Sơn, known for its wicker products.
-We took a Grab car to visit a small factory that produces wicker goods, and hoping to see the villagers at work.
+We took a Grab car to visit a small factory that produces wicker goods, and hoped to see the villagers at work.

 This wasn’t as successful an excursion as our trip to the Đa Sỹ forging village.
 The problems started right away, when our taxi pulled over about halfway to Đông Sơn.
 She ushered us out of the car and, without any explanation, motored away.
 We were mystified about what had just happened, and it took forever to find another driver, so it was noon when we finally arrived in Đông Sơn.